Meet Our Team

 Faith Boyd

-Outside of work, you’ll usually find me at Disneyland, sipping lots of coffee, or binge-watching the same three shows on repeat—sometimes all in the same day!
+Outside of work, you’ll usually find me at Disneyland, sipping way too much coffee, or binge-watching the same three shows on repeat—sometimes all in the same day!